ASU faculty who inspire: Bryan Brayboy

 An institution where failures and missteps bring learning opportunities

-When Brayboy decided it was time to move from his previous job, he knew that he wanted his next job, and potentially last job, to be a place whose values resonated with his own.
+When Brayboy decided it was time to move from his previous job, he knew that he wanted his next job to be a place whose values resonated with his own.
 Fortunately, he found that at Arizona State University.
 With congruent values like inclusion, credible research, a fundamental responsibility for society and a strong vision of leadership, Brayboy said that choosing to work at ASU was an “easy choice.”

-Brayboy admires how ASU has figured out a way to personalize an online experience.
-With the world and technology rapidly shifting, he recognizes that the way educators know their students and living circumstances are changing.
-In response, Brayboy prioritizes listening to incoming feedback and doing all that he can to implement change.
-He believes that this mindset is what keeps online educators innovating and being the best at what they do.
+Brayboy admired how ASU figured out a way to personalize an online experience.
+With the world and technology rapidly shifting, he recognized the way educators know their students and living circumstances are changing.
+In response, Brayboy prioritized listening to incoming feedback and doing all that he could to implement changes during his time with ASU.
+He believed that this mindset is what keeps online educators innovating and being the best at what they do.

 “I think it's about just continuing to move forward,” Brayboy explained.
 “It strikes me as a really important thing for us to make mistakes and that we don't have a fear of failure at ASU.
 In fact, we see failures or missteps as a place to learn.”